Courtland Sutton Player Prop Bets for NFL Week 18 - Denver vs. Kansas City - NewsBreak

 Discover player props odds, plays, and insights for Courtland Sutton in his Week 18 contest with the Denver Broncos against the Kansas City Chiefs.

-There will be player prop betting options available for Courtland Sutton ahead of Saturday's NFL action at 4:30 PM ET live on ESPN.
-Sutton's Denver Broncos (7-9) and the Kansas City Chiefs (11-5) play in a Week 18 matchup between AFC West rivals at Empower Field at Mile High.
+There will be player props available for Courtland Sutton ahead of Saturday's NFL action at 4:30 PM ET live on ESPN.
+AFC West opponents hit the field in Week 18 when Sutton and the Denver Broncos (7-9) meet the Kansas City Chiefs (11-5) at Empower Field at Mile High.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .